AvikantSrivastava/100-days-of-ML-Code/README.md

 ## Day 3 : April 1, 2020 _Transfer Learning with InceptionV3_

 **Today's Progress:** Today my goal was to get started with transfer learning and understand the architecture.
 I chose [InceptionV3](https://en.wikipedia.org/wiki/Inceptionv3) begin with.
 Started building the model by picking weights from Imagenet on Inception as the base model.
-Added a a couple of dense layer with dropouts to complete the model.
+Added a couple of dense layer with dropouts to complete the model.
 The model was trained on 'Cats vs Dogs' dataset for 10 epochs with a training accuracy of 98.69%.

 **Thoughts:** I am looking forward to implement the concept of Transfer Learning on a more project with a gain of accuracy.